Atopsxv/Learn-Tech/Guides&projects.md

 - [Debloating & having the perfect phone](https://youtu.be/MFbXFG2xDJI?si=1Dh7paiS4QnOl4OZ) by [ChrisTitusTech.](https://youtube.com/ChrisTitusTech) Helped barttery life on my android A LOT.

-- [Steam alternative](https://github.com/Aetopia/NoSteamWebHelper) to steamwebhelper processors that chew resourses by [Aetopia.](https://github.com/Aetopia) Useful for people who play games on steam such as me!
+- [Steam alternative](https://github.com/Aetopia/NoSteamWebHelper) to steamwebhelper processors that chew resourses by [Aetopia.](https://github.com/Aetopia) Useful for people who play games on steam such as me.